opennote-cs/CS/README.md

-# welcome to opennote cs
+# Welcome to opennote cs

 **Entering into computer science**